EFWob/RetroRadio/README.md

 Together with the [example above](#second-example-tuning) it is thus possible to use the frequency knob to change volume and the volume knob to change presets.
 What a crazy world!

-Of course it is also possible to change the direction of volume increase/decrease by changing the input map:
+Of course it is also possible to change the direction of volume increase/decrease by changing the Input map:
 _in.tune=map=(110..475=100..50)(0..109=100)(476..500=0)_

 ### Classic touch reading

-If you just want to detect touch input, you can also use the new input mechanism.
+If you just want to detect touch input, you can also use the new Input mechanism.
 We assume the touch input is T8.
-So define a touch input like this:
+So define a touch Input like this:

 ```
 in.touch=src=t8,show=1